owen-totem-space/aqueduct-child-theme/README.md

 Edit via appearance -> customize menu -> "IMC Footer"

 Benefits: An extra navigation area to decentralize some of the items from the current nav menus.
-It also looks pretty nice and frames pages better when a website has a good footer.
+It also looks pretty nice and frames pages.

 <br>
 <br>